 - Scheduler: The scheduler records and maintains the tasks to slave nodes.
 It files the information on resource usage for each slave node.

-- API Server: All of the REST commands used to control the cluster are managed through the API server.
+- API Server: All of the REST commands used to control the cluster is managed through the API server.

 - Controller Manager: It is a component that controls the Kubernetes cluster and also manages different non-terminating control loops.